slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Replace fear with curiosity.
 Hints:

-- Break down your fears until you figure out the truth.
 - The antidote to fear is aceptance not courage.
 - Conquering Fear = Defining Fear: define your fears not your goals.
+Break down your fears until you figure out the truth.
 - “Whenever I feel anxious in general or about something specific, I take a piece of paper and lay it out in landscape and create three columns.
 In the first column on the far left, I write at the top, “What are all the worst things that could happen, however absurd?”
 In the middle column I write, “What could I do to mitigate the horrible things from happening?” and in the far right column I write, “What could I do to get back to where I am now, if these things happen?”
 Tim Ferriss calls this exercise “Fear-Setting”.

 > *'It’s not the mountain we conquer but ourselves.' -- Sir Edmund Hillary*